-The first way Dr. Rasinski suggests to increase reading fluency is by modeling fluent reading to students by reading aloud to them.
+The first way Dr. Rasinski suggests to increase reading fluency is by modeling fluent reading to students by reading aloud.
 Read alouds help build interest in reading.
 They increase students’ vocabulary by exposing them to words they likely wouldn’t hear in everyday speech.
 Read alouds help build students’ syntactical understanding of language.
 By reading aloud, students hear a model for intonation, expression, and phrasing.
 They learn that reading isn’t only about reading the words accurately, though that is one component.
 They hear what “good reading” sounds like.

 The great news is that elementary teachers read aloud daily, usually multiple times a day.
 However, as students move up in grades, the frequency of read alouds decreases.
 Students are also more likely to only hear fictional texts read aloud, as opposed to non-fiction texts.
 These are things to be mindful of and consciously work to change.
 Dr. Rasinski also suggests some things to consider:

 Create an atmosphere of comfort for read alouds.
 Have a special location with dim lights and a homey feel.
 This helps keep students excited and engaged in the read aloud, and also helps to build the innate comfort of reading.
+I do all of my read alouds together with my students on the rug.
+I like the closeness with my students and I think it helps bring them into the stories we read.

 Expose students to well known authors that they may not yet be exposed to.
 Some of my favorite authors with books that beg to be read aloud are Chris Van Allsburg, David Shannon, Mo Willems, Jan Brett, Judith Viorst, Dr. Seuss, Kate DiCamillo, and Roald Dahl.